-RNIB and VICTA iPad and Orbit reader grant scheme
+RNIB and VICTA Orbit Reader 20 grant scheme

 RNIB and VICTA are working in partnership to support blind and partially sighted children and young people to study with greater independence, using technology.